American Addiction Centers Photo

 • Member assisted EAPs.

-Each one of these is different in how they approach the treatment.
+Each one of these is different in how it approaches assistance or treatment.
 For example, in-house means the employer will have the EAP professionals on-site while external EAPs will be off-site.2 Approximately 75% of companies have an EAP, meaning you are likely to have access to one at your workplace.
 3 Larger companies are more apt to have EAPs versus smaller companies.3

 Is Treatment Confidential?